mono/website/docs/gui/winforms/index.md

 ### Maturity of the Theming Interface

 Currently, we have the default managed Win32 Classic theme and a native Windows VisualStyles theme.
-We would like to have native theming on Linux and OSX.
+We would like to have native theming on Linux and macOS.

 The best option we currently have for theming is the VisualStyles theme.
 On Windows, this calls the native Windows API and allows it to draw natively for us.
-Unfortunately, the System.Windows.Forms.VisualStyles namespace is not currently implemented on Linux or OSX.
+Unfortunately, the System.Windows.Forms.VisualStyles namespace is not currently implemented on Linux or macOS.
 The best way forward would be to implement this namespace on those platforms.
 (Alternatively, one could port Wine's uxtheme.dll and we could ship Clearlooks and Aqua themes that people have done.)

 The VisualStyles namespace allows you to focus simply on drawing one element, like a "selected button" instead of having to try to sift through the theming code to find out how it draws a button.